 There’s another bit of kit that this tool seems to fit into.
 It’s a black plastic contraption.
 At the top is a hole and another piece of plastic that turns around.
 This plastic piece has varying sizes of holes around the top.

 I hope my description isn’t too vague.
 Can you help me identify what this is and how to use it correctly?

 The spectroscope is a fundamental tool for gemologists.
-To use this instrument, line up these things in this order: light source, stone specimen, pocket spectroscope, and eye.
+To use a portable spectroscope, line up these things in this order: light source, stone specimen, the instrument, and your eye.
 To interpret what you’re seeing, you’ll need to review the basics of spectroscope operation and gemstone identification.

 Donald Clark, CSM IMG

 Portable Spectroscope Recommendations